bbauska/W3Cx-4of5-thru-May-2024/README.md

 <img src="./media/image259.png" style="width:5in;height:2.68109in"
 alt="level tool using device orientation" />

-### Other interesting uses: mix orientation API and WebSockets
+<h4>Other interesting uses: mix orientation API and WebSockets</h4>

 You can imagine the above example that sends the current orientation of the device to a server using WebSockets.
 The server in turn updates the